-A slice of paradise is within reach with plenty of cheap flights to Agadir only taking around four hours from the UK.
+A slice of paradise is within reach with plenty flights to Agadir only taking around four hours from the UK.
 The main airport in Agadir is Al Massira Airport.
 It's located 25 kilometres from the city centre.
 There are plenty of flights to Morocco to choose from, however Agadir's airport is a great launching pad for an overland adventure to the Atlas Mountains and Marrakesh.
 A new motorway slashes travel time between Agadir and Marrakesh from four to two hours.

 Why choose Agadir?

 Booking a flight to Agadir will bring you to a beach holiday with a bit of a difference.
 The fusion of Moroccan culture and its laid back seaside atmosphere make it a very enjoyable place to relax and recharge.
 But that doesn’t mean there’s nothing to do here.
 In fact, it is quite the opposite.
 As well as the fantastic natural wonders we mentioned above, the city itself has plenty of attractions to keep you occupied.
 From the lively port and hilltop kasbah to the busy Moroccan market, you don’t just have the beach for fun.

 Take your pick of beaches